AsperitasConsulting/Azure-Document-AI-Chat/instructions/INFRASTRUCTURE.md

 - I expect multiple environments. dev today, but I expect to add qa and prod later
 - Use best practices for making arguments variables.
 Record values expected to change between environments in .tfvars files.
 - Separate Terraform projects for the storage account and linux app reduce the blast radius of infrasructure code.
 - Each Terraform project should have the ability to support multiple environments.
-My intention is to test infrastrucvture code in dev and use the exact same automation for higher environments.
+My intention is to test infrastructure code in dev and use the exact same automation for higher environments.
 I don't want separate Terraform projects for separate environments.
 - Place all Terraform projects in folder infrastructure
 - Add init output and any other temporary files to the .gitignore so I don't check them in
 - terraform is installed locally and Azure credentials are in the environment variables below. perform an init and plan locally after it's written